umbraco/UmbracoDocs/umbraco-cms/reference/management/services/redirecturlservice.md

 # RedirectUrlService

-The RedirectUrlService is used for CRUD operations related to Redirects.
+The RedirectUrlService is used for Create, Read, Update and Delete (CRUD) operations related to Redirects.

  * **Namespace:** `Umbraco.Core.Services`
  * **Assembly:** `Umbraco.Core.dll`